programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 Take a minute to seriously look through this code and see what you recognize.
 Two items should stand out as new.

 First, the statement `df['MSNDATE'] = pd.to_datetime(df['MSNDATE'], format='%m/%d/%Y')` makes sure our MSNDATE column is a datetime.
 This is important because often data loaded from a csv file will not be properly typed as datetime.
-Supplying the `format` argument is not required, but does so significantly speeds up the process.
+Supplying the `format` argument is not required, but doing so significantly speeds up the process.

 Second, we pass the argument `x_axis_type='datetime'` to our figure constructor to tell it that our x data will be datetimes.
 Otherwise, Bokeh works seamlessly with time data just like any other type of numerical data!